COVID-19 vaccination information

 Vaccination information for people with disability

 Some people with disability could have more serious complications if they were to become infected with COVID-19, depending on the nature of their disability and other medical history.
-Queensland Health has provided some video resources covering the following topics:
+Queensland Health has provided some video resources covering common topics in plain English.

 Explaining the vaccination process to people with communication difficulties

-Scope Australia has developed a new resource to help explain the vaccination process.
+Scope Australia has developed a new resource to help explain the vaccination process to someone who has a communication difficulty.
 A series of images that can be used to talk about what to expect before you go for a coronavirus vaccine is available on it’s Resources page.
-These resources have been developed to talk about the coronavirus with someone who has a communication difficulty.

 Supported Independent Living (SIL) Vaccination Payments